How to File a California LLC or Corporation Amendment

 Step 4: Draft and file your Certificate of Amendment

-California gives you a sample of the Certificate of Amendment to follow, but you’ll need to draft your own certificate.
+California gives you a sample of the Certificate of Amendment to follow and instructions, but you’ll need to draft your own certificate.
 Once you’ve drafted your certificate, you can file it directly with the Secretary of State.
-At the time of this writing, the filing fee is $30.
+At the time of this writing, the filing fee is $30 for filing by mail, with an additional $15 for filing in person.

-Keep in mind that you’ll need to file a Statement of Information if you’re making more basic changes like the business address or the agent for service of process.
+Keep in mind that you’ll need to file a Statement of Information if you’re making other changes, such as changing the business address or the agent for service of process.

 California Amendment to Articles of Organization or Incorporation vs. Restated Articles

 You have the option to either amend or restate your formation documents.
 The process of restating an LLC or corporation’s formation documents is the same as for amending them.
 Other than a different form name, the information requirements, filing methods, and filing fees are the same.
 To file Restated Articles of Organization, file a Form LLC-10.
-Corporations will need to draft their own.
+Corporations will need to draft their own, but the state supplies instructions and a sample form.

 California Amendment to Articles of Organization or Incorporation vs. Certificate of Correction

 A Certificate of Correction differs from an Amendment to Articles of Organization.
-With an amendment, you’re changing information within the Articles of Organization.
-With a Certificate of Correction you’re correcting inaccurate information or defectively signed Articles of Organization.
+With an amendment, you’re changing information within the Articles of Organization/Incorporation.
+With a Certificate of Correction, you’re correcting inaccurate information or defectively signed Articles of Organization/incorporation.

 For accurate filing fee information, check the Secretary of State’s website.

-Rely on us to help keep your business state compliant!
+Rely on us to help keep your business compliant!

 A California business amendment requires filing the appropriate and accurate documentation.
 This is incredibly important if you want your company to remain in good standing with the state.